oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 ## What is it?

-The Snapshot Engine is a Helm Chart to be deployed on a Kubernetes Cluster running Tezos Nodes deployed with [tezos-k8s](https://github.com/oxheadalpha/tezos-k8s).
+The Snapshot Engine is a Helm Chart to be deployed on a Kubernetes Cluster.
+It will deploy snapshottable Tezos nodes [tezos-k8s](https://github.com/oxheadalpha/tezos-k8s) and produce Tezos `.rolling` snapshot files as well as a new archive and rolling finalized filesystem tarballs in LZ4 format for fast Tezos node syncing.

 ## Requirements